polterguy/polterguy.github.io/tutorials/custom-user-management/index.md

 }
 ```

 Notice, if the role or user doesn't exist, the above will of course throw an exception and return an error.
 Notice how the above does also not contain an update endpoint (PUT), since updating is effectively to delete one role association, for then to later create a new one.
+Also notice that the role you associate with a user must already exist or the backend will throw an exception.

 ## Managing roles